Nothing is Broken

 Oh, how smug I felt knowing that everything was not in fact all better.
 But I should know.
 I have often felt the lure of that drug that is, “Now everything is all better.”
 I do not mean to insinuate that nothing ever gets better.
-Quite the opposite, as I wrote a few days ago.
+Quite the opposite.
 But the idea that I can fix my book, or my marriage, or myself assumes that things are broken to begin with.

 No one is broken.
 Not one person on the planet.
 Ideas are broken – that is, they lead you away from where you naturally want to travel, which is always towards love – but people themselves are not broken.
 The only thing wrong with my brother’s relationship to his wife was that he shouldn’t have been married to her.
 Once they divorced, their relationship found its true form – polite, cordial, and in different cities.